Happy weekend! To make your weekend all the better, we have just released v3.1.0 of Jekyll.

 sampleliquid tag which gets random element from an array

-- Fix: Jekyll will read in files with YAML front matter that has extraneous spaces after the first line
+- Fix: Jekyll will read in files with front matter that has extraneous spaces after the first line

 - Enhancement: extract the